SfS-unsupervisedCL/project-sound-correspondences/README.md

       - [ ] exclude vowels for cons prediction and other way around

 Evaluation:
-- [ ] imputation and normalized edit distance (maybe also normalized by edit distance between langs?) is the easiest method
-  - we can re-use the modified NED/Levenshtein distance from the preprocessing step here
+- [x] imputation and normalized edit distance using the modified  NED/Levenshtein distance from the preprocessing step
 - human-readable version: transform imputed sounds into IPA symbols
   - /!\ some feature combinations are impossible and cannot be represented by IPA symbols
   - use some sort of error symbol to mark impossible feature combinations?
   - alternative: pick closest IPA symbol (within reason?)
 - time permitting, we might be able to compute precision values for the generated rules (lit research!)
 - doing the literature research necessary for calculating recall/F1-score would be likely be extremely time-consuming